 Rolled oats -I like large oat flakes, but whatever your preference works in this recipe.
 I find that larger flakes result in a chewier cookie.

-Molasses Dark molasses are best for this recipe.
-This will also help with making up for the lack of real brown sugar in this diabetic Oatmeal chocolate chip cookie recipe.
+Molasses – Dark molasses are best for this recipe.
+This will also help make up for the lack of real brown sugar in this diabetic Oatmeal chocolate chip cookie recipe.
 Real brown sugar contains molasses, which is why you see it added to this recipe.

-Vanilla Extract – The purpose of adding vanilla extract to baked good recipes and frosting is that it acts as a flavour enhancer.
+Vanilla Extract – The purpose of adding vanilla extract to baked goods recipes and frosting is as a flavour enhancer.
 If you don’t have it, you can leave it out, but I recommend adding it.
 When you are baking diabetic-friendly recipes, adding anything that helps to boost the end result is worth adding.

 Diabetic Oatmeal Chocolate Chip Cookie recipe